k4ng/k-avatar/README.md

 data-font-size | Font size of the character(s). | 20 (pixel)
 data-font-weight | Font weight of the character(s). | 400
 data-border-radius | Set border-radius container character. | 0 (%)

+## Change log
+You can find a list of all changes for each release in the [change log](https://github.com/k4ng/k-avatar/blob/master/CHANGELOG.md)

 ## Contributing
 - Fork it!